-This article applies to Software Asset & Service Management version 9.1.3.
+This article applies to Enterprise Service Management version 9.1.3.

 UEM stands for "Unified Endpoint Management" and reflects the fact that modern operating systems and devices support automated management in both legacy Configuration Management and Mobile Device Management (MDM).
 In the beginning, MDM was limited to smartphone and tablets.
 However, now modern operating systems like Windows 10 support remote configuration the same way mobile devices are managed.
 With this development, it is not possible to differentiate devices based on the way of management anymore — mobiles and computers become one group of devices.